srobotta/moodle-database-presets/project-signup/README.md

 }
 ```

-When the page is loaded, a event listener on the DOMContentLoaded event triggers
+When the page is loaded, an event listener on the `DOMContentLoaded` event triggers
 a function that:

 1. Try to determine the current language (from the page or the browser settings).